 Physicians should connect specific personal health information to patients’ lives in an educational way.
 Subtract the fear, seeing as there is already an emotional connection to the information since it comes from us.

 Choices must be presented to the patient, which is then connected to actions and behaviors they should follow.
 These behaviors need to return to the point where personalized information is given, completing what Guetz describes as a ‘feedback loop.’

 No More Jargon

-Most patients don’t understand doctor vernacular, so why not provide them spoken and printed personal health information that normal patients cam understand?
+Most patients don’t understand doctor vernacular, so why not provide them with spoken and printed personal health information that normal patients can understand?

-Lab test results make patient frontal lobes do cartwheels.
+Lab test results make the patient’s frontal lobes do cartwheels.
 There are easy ways to reimagine test results.
 For instance, some EHRs provide more artful representations of health information that patients can more productively absorb.

 But what if a small practice’s EHR doesn’t have that capacity?
 Quest Diagnostics and LabCorp probably aren’t making changes any time soon, and both companies target doctors and insurance companies.
 Practices must do the patient targeting.

 Most practices can’t afford a freelance graphic designer, but physicians can collaborate with staff members to rewrite test results, and use certain template phrases to personalize results for patients in the practice.

 Furthermore, physicians shouldn’t be afraid to experiment with color in personal health data collateral.
 We know it’s a crazy notion, but people tend to correlate data with hues!